by Chris Woodford. Last updated: July 31, 2022.

 What's the difference between brick walls and dry stone walls?

 A brick wall is made from regular stacks of identically shaped blocks locked together with a kind of gritty adhesive called mortar.
 A dry-stone wall is much more natural: it's little more than a vertical stack of stones laid together slowly and carefully so they lock together under their own weight.
 Brick walls need mortar to hold them up because they often reach high in the air (as part of a building, for example).
 Dry-stone walls, on the other hand, are used mainly for fencing in animals or marking out the edges of a garden, so they seldom need to go higher than 1–1.5 meters (3.5–5 ft).
 By choosing the stones carefully and packing them tightly together with very thoughtful design, you can make a really strong structure that's completely self-supporting.
 Apart from looking great, it will provide excellent shelter for livestock and habitats for rock plants (such as mosses and lichens) and the insects they support.

 Photo: Close-packed stones keep a wall together.
-This beautiful new stretch of wall was built in 2008, but looks no different from the ancient walls all around it.
+This beautiful new stretch of wall was built around 2020, but looks no different from the ancient walls all around it.

 How to build a dry-stone wall

 “Who built these walls, why they were ever thought worth building, these are mysteries to me.
 But when I see them, I know that I am home again; and no landscape looks quite right to me without them.”

 To make a dry-stone wall, you first clear and level the ground to prepare the foundations.
 Then you sort out your stones into different sizes, typically with piles of large, medium, and small stones.
 Next you mark out the area where you'll be building your wall—with taut lines of string, by drawing chalk lines on the ground, using wooden stakes, or in some other way.
 Your wall can be no wider than the longest stones you have, so you'll need to check your pile of material to see what's available before marking out.